MarkWentink/DSED/content/posts/cryptos/index.md

 draft: false
 author: "M Wentink"
 authorLink: "https://MarkWentink.github.io/DSED"
-summary: "To what extent can we diversify a crypto portfolio?"
+summary: "Investment diversification can be less effective that it seems in a strongly correlated market.
+By visualising correlations in the crypto-currency market, we evaluate how viable a strategy diversification is for cryptos."
 images: []
 resources:
 - name: featured-image